 - Brain changes: According to researchers, having a baby is one of the most significant biological events you can have in your life—and that affects the brain in profound ways.
 In fact, after childbirth, the volume of gray matter in a mothers’ brain changes so dramatically in regions involved in social processes that researchers can easily identify women who’ve been pregnant from those who haven’t. (source)

-- Lack of sleep: It’s hard to avoid the sleep changes with a newborn, but lack of sleep definitely contributes to mood changes. (source) Experts say even adults need at least seven to nine hours of sleep, so consider how sleep-deprived new parents truly are!
+- Lack of sleep: It’s hard to avoid the sleep changes with a newborn especially during the witching hour, but lack of sleep definitely contributes to mood changes. (source) Experts say even adults need at least seven to nine hours of sleep, so consider how sleep-deprived new parents truly are!

 - Nutritional depletion: During the postpartum period, your body continues to have special nutritional needs—especially if you are breastfeeding!
 If you skip meals or simply don’t get enough nutrient-packed food, your body may become deficient in certain nutrients.
 Two very important nutrients—folate and B12—play a big role in supporting a healthy mood. (source) Remember to keep taking your prenatal vitamins while you are breastfeeding!